-The fall term (OPC V/750) runs from 7/31/23 to 1/19/24 and the spring term (OPC VI/751) runs from 1/22/24 to 6/28/24.
+The fall term (OPC V/750) runs from 7/22/24 to 12/6/24.

 All course requirements will be completed asynchronously.
-Students will be required to complete two (2) OPP topics in pdf format per core rotation (five in OPCV and four in OPC VI), in addition to assigned videos, associated Aquifer cases and COMAT practice questions.
+Students will be required to complete two (2) OPP topic modules in pdf format per core rotation (five in OPCV and four in OPC VI), in addition to assigned videos, associated Aquifer cases and COMAT practice questions.
 All materials will be presented on CANVAS or A-OPTIC websites.
-After reading on the topic, students will be required to take a quiz on CANVAS.
-Because all students are on different rotations, all the modules will be available but only the number that corresponds with the number of required rotations during that semester will be counted towards the final grade.
+After reading about the topic, students will be required to take a quiz on CANVAS.
+Because all students are on different rotations, all the modules will be available but only the number that corresponds with the number of required rotations during that 54 semester will be counted towards the final grade.
 The assignments for the courses are summarized here with specifics on individual assignments later in the document.

-Assignments OST 750/ OPC V OST 751/ OPC VI
+Assignments OST 750/ OPC V

-OPP Clinical Topics with quiz 5 4
+OPP Clinical Topics with quiz 5

-Assigned videos/ lectures as assigned as assigned
+Assigned videos/ lectures as assigned

-Journal club/UpToDate summary 1 1
+Journal club/UpToDate summary 1

-Article and review submission 1 1
+Article and review submission 1

-OMT patient logs submission 5 5
+OMT patient logs submission 5

-Progress note on OMT patient 1 1
+Progress note on OMT patient 1

-True Learn COMAT 500 400

-questions, 100 per rotation
+True Learn COMAT questions, 100 per rotation 500

-True Learn COMLEX Level 500 500
+True Learn COMLEX Level 2 Questions 500

-2 Questions

-Aquifer cases, 4 per rotation 20 16
+Aquifer cases, 4 per rotation 20

-CV Draft 1 Draft 2
+CV Draft 1

-Personal statement Draft 1 Draft 2
+Personal statement Draft 1

-Big Interview as assigned as assigned

-Careers in Medicine as assigned as assigned
+Careers in Medicine as assigned

-MSPE materials N/A yes
+MSPE materials N/A